Train carrying GOP lawmakers to retreat hits trash truck, one dead

 Rep. Jason Lewis of Minnesota was taken to a hospital for a reported concussion, according to a senior leadership source on the train.

-The University of Virginia Health System said Wednesday night that it had received six patients at UVA Medical Center.
-One was in critical condition, one was in good condition, three were still being evaluated and one was discharged, it said.
+The University of Virginia Health System said Wednesday that it had received six patients at UVA Medical Center.
+One was in critical condition, one was in fair condition, and four have been discharged as of Thursday morning, it said.

 The National Transportation Safety Board, or NTSB, sent a team of investigators to the scene.
 NTSB investigations can take a year or more to complete, and Earl Weener, a member of the board, said Wednesday night that investigators wouldn't speculate on any possible cause.